3GPP-Like GBSM THz Channel Characterization, Modeling, and Simulation Based on Experimental Observations

 Overall, this work contributes to the modeling of the THz channels, the standardization of the THz channel models for 6G, and provides insights for the design and optimization of future 6G communication systems.

-As future work, there are two directions: i) Conduct additional measurements for both scenarios, particularly for the NLoS case, to validate the model in terms of data volume; ii) Investigate the impact of various environmental factors on the THz NLoS channel, such as buildings and echo reflector.
+As for future work, there are two directions: i) Conduct additional measurements for both scenarios, particularly for the NLoS case, to validate the model in terms of data volume; ii) Investigate the impact of various environmental factors on the THz NLoS channel, such as buildings and echo reflector.